Lima Memorial Health System Logo

 Antifungal medicines are used to treat this form of meningitis.
 Intravenous (IV, through a vein) therapy with amphotericin B is the most common treatment.
 It is often combined with an oral antifungal medicine called 5-flucytosine.

-Another oral drug, fluconazole, in high doses may also be effective.
+Another oral medicine, fluconazole, may also be effective in high doses.
 If needed, it will be prescribed later in the disease course.

 Outlook (Prognosis)